co0p/godevnull/README.md

 Volumes
 --------

-So far our uploaded data is being lost on every restart...
+So far our uploaded data is being lost on every restart.
+Let's attach a local directory as a volume inside the container

     docker build -t=go-dev-null .
     docker run -p 80:8080 -v `echo $(pwd)`/tmp:/tmp go-dev-null